The Book of Bad Dreams

 page 5

-But the next night I woke up again with an awful, frightening dream.
+But the next night he woke up again with an awful, upsetting dream.

-“They were throwing acorns,” I explained, crawling into my parents’ bed.
+“They were throwing acorns,” he explained, crawling into my parents’ bed.

 page 6

-I asked everywhere for help.
-No doubt the garbage man, a tall and heavy man strong enough to lift two pails over his head, wasn’t afraid of anything.
+Norton decided to ask for help.
+The neighborhood garbage man was a tall and heavy man strong enough to lift two pails over his head, so Norton knew he wasn’t afraid of anything.

-“Blow your bad dreams away,” he told me, taking in a deep, deep breath until his cheeks were as round, red and full as can be.
+“Blow your bad dreams away,” he told him, taking in a deep, deep breath until his cheeks were as round, red and full as can be.
 “Blow them as far as you can!”

 page 7

-I spent the whole night blowing.
-The awful, frightening, terribly bad dreams held on to the bed, to the dresser, to the curtains, and the ceiling lamp.
-What’s worse, they seemed to enjoy it.
+Norton spent the whole night blowing.
+But the awful, upsetting, terribly bad dreams held on to the bed, to the dresser, to the curtains, and the ceiling lamp.
+What’s strange is they seemed to enjoy it.

 “Yipee!” they laughed.

-Poor me!
-By morning I was entirely out of breath.
+Poor Norton, by morning he was entirely out of breath.

 page 8

-Our neighbor was a jazz musician.
+The Splats’ neighbor was an amazing jazz musician.
 “Music calms the restless mind,” he crooned, his saxophone waving in the air.

 page 9